The Best Christmas Towns in America You Should Visit at Least Once

 Best for: A mountain escape

 The mountains of Montana look even more magical at Christmastime.
 Thanks to the volunteer “elves” of the artsy town of Bigfork, on the shores of Flathead Lake, “Montana’s Christmas Village” gets a holiday makeover featuring evergreen garlands strewn over the businesses of downtown.
 Come for winter activities like downhill and cross-country skiing, snowboarding, dog sledding, sleigh rides, ice fishing and the nearby Glacier National Park.
-Then stay for a holiday art walk, tree lighting, parade and performances of A Touch of Christmas holiday music and other seasonal shows at Bigfork Center for the Performing Arts.
+Then stay for a holiday art walk, tree lighting, parade and performances of A Touch of Christmas holiday music and other seasonal shows at the Bigfork Center for the Performing Arts.

 After outdoor winter fun or holiday cultural activities, retreat to the quiet Bigfork Mountain Lake Lodge to cozy up by the fireplace or relax in the jacuzzi.
 Even more gorgeous covered in snow (which it’s likely to be in December), the hotel boasts views overlooking Flathead Lake.